iam-yi/blackjack/README.md

 Each card number repersent its value, expect J,Q,K are eqaul to 10, A equal either 1 or 11.

  2 ways to win each game:
-:moneybag: Equal 21 points ==> hit the black which get double of the money
+* Equal 21 points ==> hit the black which get double of the money
-:moneybag: Under 21 points ==> Your cards total would be greater than dealer's.
+* Under 21 points ==> Your cards total would be greater than dealer's.

 ### :camera: ScreenShots